maxbechtold71/static-site-v1/README.md

 The site includes a home page, an "about me" section, a link to my LinkedIn, and a pdf of my Resume (address and contact information excluded).

 ## Version 1.1 Update
-Added substantial responsivness features to enhance the viewing experience on different screen resolutions and devices.
+* Added substantial responsivness features to enhance the viewing experience on different screen resolutions, window sizes, and devices.
+  * Replaced pixel measurements with percentage measurements.